mcombeau/ft_transcendance/notes.md

   - enforce authorizations on contollers - check if user actually has the right to do what they're doing

 - Nice to have
+  - ping front for token refresh (can continue to use chat if you mess up token because token is only rechecked on page reload/navigate)
   - invite notif on profile ?
   - reload chat when joining ?
   - notifs dans la navbar